 Connection is naturally the first step of our ministry.
 The goal of this stage is to connect young people with people in their parishes and make them feel a part of the Church community.
 As Forming Intentional Disciples shows in its research, people are much more likely to continue on their faith journey if they are connected to others who are walking with them in their faith journey.
-To help young people become, and stay, connected to the parish we have two major approaches.
-The first is helping parishes to establish parish specific groups targeted at young people.
-The second is through the ongoing development of our Source groups.
+To help young people become, and stay, connected to the parish we help parishes to establish parish specific groups targeted at young people.

 “I had heard of you by the hearing of the ear, but now my eye sees you.”
 Job 42:5

 Connection to one another is great, but greater still is the life-giving and transformative encounter we as Christians can experience with the person of Jesus Christ.
 Upon encountering the living Christ in prayer, young people can begin a personal relationship with God in their life.
 Encountering Christ is often the most essential stage of developing to spiritual maturity as it is where most people receive the desire to animate an ongoing personal relationship with Jesus Christ.
-To help young people in their spiritual journey we have intentionally crafted programs and experiences like The Summit, pilgrimages and SPEC retreats to give them ample opportunity for encounter with Jesus Christ in prayer.
+To help young people in their spiritual journey we have programmes and experiences like The Summit and pilgrimages to give them ample opportunity for encounter with Jesus Christ in prayer.

 Conversion of Heart